bturndorf/citibike/project-docs/PROJECT_PLAN.md

    - Probability calculations complete in reasonable time
    - Memory usage remains stable

-### 7.2 Test Implementation Strategy
+### 8.2 Test Implementation Strategy
 - **Frontend**: Jest + React Testing Library
 - **Backend**: pytest + FastAPI TestClient
 - **E2E**: Playwright or Cypress
-- **CI/CD**: GitHub Actions for automated testing
+- **Simple Automation**: Basic test scripts (no complex CI/CD for MVP)
 - **Coverage**: Aim for 80%+ code coverage on critical paths

 This simplified MVP approach focuses on getting a working application quickly with minimal infrastructure complexity.
 Railway provides a simple deployment platform that eliminates the need for complex AWS setup, CI/CD pipelines, or advanced monitoring systems.
+The deployment process is as simple as pushing to git, making it ideal for rapid development and iteration.